schlawiner/fu-rpg-frei-und-universell/04-actions.md

 | 3    | Völliger Misserfolg                       |
 | 1    | Sagenhafter Misserfolg, und zwar richtig! |

-Ihr könnt euch gerne eigene Fragen und Antworten ausdenken, passend zu eurer Gruppe, eurem Spiel und eurer Geschichte.
+Ihr könnt euch gerne eigene Fragen und Antworten ausdenken, die zu eurer Gruppe, eurem Spiel und eurer Geschichte passen.

 <!-- Alternative Questions
 You can pose di erent questions if you want, though you will have to change the result chart.
 An obvious question is “How well do I succeed?”  is might garner the following results;